juspay/hyperswitch/cypress-tests/readme.md

     } else {
       cy.task(
         "cli_log",
-        "x-request-id is not available in the response headers", );
+        "x-request-id is not available in the response headers" );
     }
     expect(response.headers["content-type"]).to.include("application/json");